IrvingJuarez/Pacman-Remastered/README.md

 To understand how the program works, we need to know it is a Single Page Application where according to the size of the screen, it is displayed a different layout of the game.

 All the logic if the game actually starts at the `src/routes/index.js` file.
 The file calls all the necessary pages of the program and stablish the layout (according to the size of the screen).
 Afterwards, we have the `src/javascript/logic.js` file where it is imported the Pacman class in `src/javascript/Pacman.js`.
-The Pacman class has actually evetything needed for the pacman.
-From the controls for keyboard and touchScreen until the Win and Lose methods.
+The Pacman class has actually everything needed for the pacman.
+From the controls for keyboard and touchScreen until the movement methods.

-In summary, the logic.js file imports the Pacman class, which has all the magic.
+In summary, the logic.js file imports the Pacman & Ghost classes, that have all the magic.

 # Understanding the Pacman class
 The constructor creates the Pacman container (where the gif of the pacman will be) and a `currentDir` property, which is the "by default" direction towards the pacman will move, which in this case is Left.
 The actual `currentDir` property is ArrowLeft because the keyboard Events use that syntaxis.